Exigoll/timberland/README.md

 * calculation of the cost of goods
 * completion of the purchase of goods (frontend only)
 * view completed orders
+* implemented search function by name (in any case)

 P.S.
 Used as a server [mockAPI](https://mockapi.io)